sugonamu/advpro-publisher/README.md

 Postman is especially helpful for collaborative projects or testing APIs that integrate with external systems.
 I can see how this tool would continue to be useful in future projects, especially for debugging and verifying back-end logic.

 #### Reflection Publisher-3

+### Which variation of Observer Pattern is used in this tutorial case?

+In this tutorial, we use the **Push model** of the Observer Pattern.
+The Publisher (main application) pushes product data directly to all registered Subscribers by sending HTTP POST requests to their specified URLs when a new product is added.

+### What are the advantages and disadvantages of using the other variation (Pull model)?

+If we used the **Pull model**, the Subscribers would be responsible for contacting the Publisher to fetch new data, such as periodically requesting the latest product updates.

+**Advantages of Pull model:**
+- Subscribers have more control over when and how often they retrieve data.
+- The Publisher becomes simpler since it doesn't need to notify each Subscriber.
+- Can reduce load on the Publisher if Subscribers poll infrequently.

+**Disadvantages of Pull model:**
+- Data may be outdated on the Subscriber side due to delayed polling.
+- More complex scheduling logic is required on each Subscriber.
+- Increases network traffic if many Subscribers poll frequently.
+- Does not support real-time updates effectively, unlike Push.

+In this case, using Push is more suitable because we want Subscribers to get real-time notifications immediately when a new product is published.

+### What happens if we do not use multi-threading in the notification process?

+If we do not use multi-threading or asynchronous execution during the notification process, the Publisher will notify each Subscriber one by one, blocking the main thread until all HTTP requests are completed.
+This introduces several issues:
+- The product creation endpoint becomes slow and unresponsive if there are many Subscribers or if any of them are slow to respond.
+- A single slow or failed Subscriber can delay the entire process.
+- The system becomes less scalable and harder to maintain real-time